philippwilhelm/sunset.css/README.md

 </head>
 ```

-The next step is to go to  [sunsetcss.com](https://sunsetcss.com) and find the effect you like.
+The next step is to go to  [our website](philippwilhelm.github.io) and find the effect you like.
 Click the respective field and the needed class-name will automatically be copied to your clipboard.

 ## Bug-report